Should enterprises build their own customer feedback software? After all, they’ve got the engineering talent and resources to take it on.

 Besides being incredibly labor and resource intensive, trying to build a solution requires months and months of brainstorming, planning, and coding.
 If the in-house solution isn’t properly and thoroughly planned out, with input from multiple functional teams, this can actually create more headaches and manual processes in the long term.
 Even worse, if the tool does not add value to the employees that it was built for, it could go unused.

-When it comes to surveying your customer base, experts have already thought out a vast number of details, building standard settings and customizable options based off of best practices.
+When it comes to surveying your customer base, experts have already thought out a vast number of details, building standard settings and customizable options based on best practices.
 There is a reason why customer feedback is a whole industry, and that is because rigorous methodology is paramount to actionable insight.

 Get the ebook, The Net Promoter Score Software Buyer’s Guide.